 What is Ellison v.
 Williams?

 Outside Legal Counsel PLC and Philip L. Ellison filed a defamation lawsuit against Rita Williams in Saginaw County Circuit Court in 2025.
-The case centers around Ellison being angry that Williams documented his harassment.
-The case is now in its tenth month.
-Williams has filed a seven-count counterclaim documenting $485,269.80 in damages caused by the proceeding itself and the underlying harassment campaign.
+Williams documented Ellison’s conduct on behalf of his clients, including the registration of a domain in her minor daughter’s legal name as an instrument of harassment.
+Nine days after Williams reported Ellison’s client to the National Center for Missing and Exploited Children, Ellison filed this lawsuit.
+Williams has filed a seven-count counterclaim documenting $485,869.80 in damages caused by the proceeding and the underlying campaign.

 Why Saginaw County?

-Philip L. Ellison’s law firm, Outside Legal Counsel PLC, is headquartered in Hemlock, Michigan, which is in Saginaw County.
+Philip L. Ellison’s law firm, Outside Legal Counsel PLC, is headquartered in Hemlock, Michigan, in Saginaw County.
 Williams lives in Kalamazoo County.
 Every in-person hearing requires Williams to travel five hours round trip.
 Every motion Ellison files is filed from his office minutes from the courthouse.
 MCL 600.1621 establishes proper venue as Kalamazoo County, where Williams resides and where the alleged harm occurred.
+Williams filed an Emergency Motion for Change of Venue on May 28, 2026.

 What is the UPEPA stay and why does it matter?